adamsilver/fdpb/01-a-registration-form.md

 ## Placeholders

 The `placeholder` attribute is intended to store a hint.
-It gives users extra guidance when filling out a field - particularly useful for fields that have complex rules such as a password field.
+It gives users extra guidance when filling out a field—particularly useful for fields that have complex rules such as a password field.

 As placeholder text is not a real value, it's ‘grayed out’ so that it can be differentiated from user-entered values.

 ![Placeholder example from above](./images/01/placeholder-example.png)

 Hints, unlike labels, are optional and shouldn't be used as a matter of course.
 Just because the placeholder attribute exists doesn't mean we have to use it.
-For example, you don't need a placeholder of ‘Enter your first name’ when the label is ‘First name’ - that's needless duplication.
+For example, you don't need a placeholder of ‘Enter your first name’ when the label is ‘First name’—that's needless duplication.

 ![Placeholder and label with same value](./images/01/placeholder-label-same-value.png)